shakhizat-matayev/convertdocx2md/README.md

 # convertdocx2md

-Convert SSAF well reports from Word (`.docx`) into GraphRAG-ready Markdown, index them, and run GraphRAG queries.
+Convert SSAF Well Health Reports from Word (`.docx`), Master Table and 4D Seismic CSVs into GraphRAG-ready Markdown, index them, and run GraphRAG queries.

 ## What this repository includes